 - A. Diet as tolerated. - B. Pain medication as needed every 6 hours. - C. Icing is important for the first 5-7 days post-op.
-Ice is applied for 20-minute periods 3-4 times per day.
-Care must be taken with icing to avoid frostbite. - D. Make sure you have a physical therapy post-op appointment set up to start two weeks after surgery
+Ice packs are applied for 20-minute periods 3-4 times per day.
+Care must be taken with icing to avoid frostbite. - D. Make sure you have a physical therapy post-op appointment set up for the first week-10 days after surgery.